 What happens next

-Please note that some personal injury and property damage claims may be passed to our insurers, Zurich Municipal to deal with on our behalf.
-If this applies to your claim we will let you know as soon as possible
+We pass some personal injury and property damage claims to our insurers, Zurich Municipal to deal with on our behalf.
+If this applies to your claim, we will let you know as soon as possible.

-Upon submission of the electronic claim form, the information on it will be reviewed and the claim will be acknowledged (or rejected should relevant documentation be missing).
-A full investigation will then take place into the circumstances of the incident, including the review of Highway records.
-Once we have investigated your claim we will write to you with our decision.
+Once you send your form, we will review it, and the claim will be acknowledged (or rejected should relevant documentation be missing).
+A full investigation will take place into the circumstances of the incident, including the review of Highway records.
+We will write to you with our decision.

-If we turn down your claim, we will write to you with a full explanation as to how the decision has been reached and our reasons for doing so.
+If we turn down your claim, we will write to you with a full explanation of how we made the decision and why.

 How long it will take